SvenBayer/boot2docker-vagrant-box/README.md

     $ vagrant up

 # Further notes from [AlbanMontaigu] (https://github.com/AlbanMontaigu/boot2docker-vagrant-box)

+Forked from [dduportal/boot2docker-vagrant-box](https://github.com/dduportal/boot2docker-vagrant-box), thanks Damien !

+My fork is a simplier version (no parallels support) with my personal touch.

+This repository contains the scripts necessary to create a Vagrant-compatible [boot2docker](https://github.com/boot2docker/boot2docker) box and is compatible with Docker v1.10.1

 If you want the actual box source file, you can download it from the [tags page](https://github.com/amontaigu/boot2docker-vagrant-box/tags).